A Little History of Online Schools

 A representative plays back these recordings in a fast-forwarded way (3X to 20X speed) and red-flags any suspicious activity through annotations.

-Advantages are that it eliminates both schedule and location constraints.
-However, it still requires humans to do the review and hence it is not very scalable and is still expensive.
+The advantages are that it eliminates both schedule and location constraints.
+However, it still requires humans to do the review, and hence it is not very scalable and is still expensive.

 Software Secure or Remote Proctor Now follows this model.